Caryophyllaceae

 • Family: Caryophyllaceae

-• Appearance: Soapwort grows to about 30–60 cm in height, with slender stems and clusters of small flowers.
-The flowers are typically pale pink or white, and some varieties emit a subtle fragrance in the evening.
-Its lance-shaped leaves are arranged oppositely, and the plant is resilient, thriving even in dry
+• Appearance: Saponaria grows to a height of about 30–60 cm, with clusters of small flowers blooming along slender stems.
+The flowers are mostly pale pink or white, and some release a faint fragrance in the evening.
+The leaves are oval and arranged opposite each other.
+Both stems and leaves are sturdy and highly resistant to drought.

-• Blooming Period: Soapwort blooms from June to September, offering a long-lasting splash of color in the garden.
+• Flowering season: It blooms for a long period from June to September, adding color to the garden.

 Historical Episodes